Super Chikan’s childhood poverty led to cool homemade guitars and slide-infested blues

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 29, 2010 By Steve Newton When bluesmen chat about their favourite electric guitars, the words Strat and Les Paul often work their way into the conversation.
+ORIGINALLY PUBLISHED ON JUNE 29, 2010 By Steve Newton When bluesmen chat about their favourite electric guitars, the words Strat and Les Paul often work their way into the conversation.
 Not when James “Super Chikan” Johnson is doing the talking, though.
-His ultimate six-string carries neither the Fender nor the Gibson brand, … Continue reading Super Chikan’s childhood poverty led to cool homemade guitars and slide-infested blues
+His ultimate six-string carries neither the Fender nor the Gibson brand, and in a … Continue reading Super Chikan’s childhood poverty led to cool homemade guitars and slide-infested blues

 Delta bluesman Big Jack Jackson says you can’t hardly tell the rap kids nuttin’

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 24, 2003 By Steve Newton When the Straight contacts Big Jack Johnson—the veteran bluesman, not the youthful chart-topping surfer dude—at his home in Clarksdale, Mississippi, he’s just gotten back from Milan, Italy.
-To hear him tell it, the blues is definitely alive and well in Europe, and has … Continue reading Delta bluesman Big Jack Jackson says you can’t hardly tell the rap kids nuttin’
+ORIGINALLY PUBLISHED ON JULY 24, 2003 By Steve Newton When I contact Big Jack Johnson—the veteran bluesman, not the youthful chart-topping surfer dude—at his home in Clarksdale, Mississippi, he’s just gotten back from Milan, Italy.
+To hear him tell it, the blues is definitely alive and well in Europe, and has been for a while. … Continue reading Delta bluesman Big Jack Jackson says you can’t hardly tell the rap kids nuttin’

 “It’s rough all over the world,” says R.L.
 Burnside, “even down in Mississippi some.”

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
-18, 2001 BY STEVE NEWTON R.L.
+ORIGINALLY PUBLISHED ON JAN.
+18, 2001 By Steve Newton R.L.
 Burnside is one of the most popular blues artists around today, but up until five years ago he was barely known outside of his native northern Mississippi hill country.
-After being featured in the 1991 documentary film Deep Blues, and releasing the … Continue reading “It’s rough all over the world,” says R.L.
+After being featured in the 1991 documentary film Deep Blues, and releasing the influential Too Bad … Continue reading “It’s rough all over the world,” says R.L.
 Burnside, “even down in Mississippi some.”

 The North Mississippi Allstars debut with that crazy hill-country sound